 What Equipment is Best for Fishing with Jerkbaits

 You may have a rod and reel that will work with jerk baits.
-You likely have a medium to medium-heavy power outfit with fast action and it is the recommended tackle for bass fishing.
+You likely have a medium to medium-heavy power outfit with fast action and it is the recommended tackle for bass fishing also.
 Although, you will need to change to lighter equipment for smaller lures and heavier tackle for very large lures.
 Also, a reel needs to have a fast enough retrieve to bring up the excess slack after 2-4 jerks with one crank.
 Because if you have to turn the reel too many times it may throw off the cadence.

 What Colors for Fishing With Jerkbaits